hoangta/Oneline/README.md

 Then run `pod install`.

 ### Contribution
-Feel free to fork, pull to request for you commonly used UIView subclasses.
+Feel free to fork, pull to request for your commonly used UIView subclasses.
 ### License

 Oneline is released under an MIT license.